Classical and quantum speed limits: Summary

 \section{Summary}

 We have derived the quantum bound on relative purity.
-It is given by eqs.~(\ref{a30}) and is tighter than some encountered in the literature.
+It is given by eqs.~\eqref{a30} and is tighter than the one encountered in this context in the literature (see Appendix).
 Its classical limit coincides with the bound derived by Okuyama and Ohzeki.
 The existence of classical limit is related to the degree of mixing of the state under consideration: it becomes more and more mixed as $\hbar\rightarrow 0$.